History, Mission, and Vision

 It's not always popular when we show compassion and understanding to those who have hurt others, broken the community's trust, thumbed their nose at the rules and mores the larger society has set forth.

-Good thing we're not interested in being popular.
+It’s a good thing we're not interested in being popular.

 Jesus' message was clear: We're all sinners.
 God loves us anyway.
 We hold a vision of jail as a place of change that is positive, profound, pervasive and permanent.